+Canon G1 X Mark III vs Fujifilm X-T20

 It is notable that the X-T20 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G1X Mark III does not feature such a mic input.

-Both the G1X Mark III and the X-T20 are recent models that are part of the current product line-up of Canon.
+The G1X Mark III is a recent model that features in the current product line-up of Canon.
 In contrast, the X-T20 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the X-T20 was succeeded by the Fujifilm X-T100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon G1 X Mark III Manual (free pdf) or the online Fujifilm X-T20 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon G1 X Mark III and the Fujifilm X-T20?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.